libp2p/blog/src/_blog/go-libp2p-2022.md

 author: Prithvi Shahi
 ---

 2022 has been a year full of accomplishments for the libp2p project.
 Today we'd like to catch you up on advancements made within [go-libp2p](https://github.com/libp2p/go-libp2p).
 From exciting developments like shipping new features, to necessary work like organizing code, 2022 had it all.
-Overall we had six releases ranging from [v0.18.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.18.0) to [v0.24.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.24.0), with a number of patch releases in between.
+Overall we had seven releases ranging from [v0.18.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.18.0) to [v0.24.0](https://github.com/libp2p/go-libp2p/releases/tag/v0.24.0), with a number of patch releases in between.

 The go-libp2p engineering team also doubled in size when [Marco](https://github.com/MarcoPolo) joined early in the year.
 Alongside [Marten](https://github.com/marten-seemann) that made us a team of two 😀!
 Overall, we had [21 contributors](https://github.com/libp2p/go-libp2p/graphs/contributors?from=2022-01-01&to=2022-12-31&type=c) to the project.